Home

 So now we know!

-No secret is made of the procedure your fellow radio enthusiasts employ to gather evidence, and The Radio Society of Great Britain Limited publish documents to give guidelines on what to do.
-Read the document as an insight into what the opposition are looking for.
+No secret is made of the procedure your fellow radio enthusiasts employ to gather evidence, and the company RSGB Limited publish documents to give guidelines to vigilantes, on what to do.
+Read the document below as an insight into what the opposition are looking for.
 It may well prove invaluable!

 A Guide For Repeater Abusers in the UK

-Reprinted from Radio Communication, the publication of the R.S.G.B.Limited, June 1997.
+Reprinted from Radio Communications, the publication of the R.S.G.B.Limited, June 1997.

 The following document has been put together following many discussions and consultations between the Chairman of the Repeater Management Committee and the Radiocommunications Agency and has been fully endorsed by the Radiocommunications Agency, Radio Investigation Service (RIS).